pingcap/docs/tidb-troubleshooting-map.md

 - 6.2.3 A replication task is interrupted with the `driver: bad connection` error returned.

-    - The `driver: bad connection` error indicates that an anomaly has occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart and so on), and that the data of the current request has not yet been sent to TiDB.
+    - The `driver: bad connection` error indicates that an anomaly has occurred in the connection between DM and the downstream TiDB database (such as network failure and TiDB restart), and that the data of the current request has not yet been sent to TiDB.

         - For versions earlier than DM 1.0.0 GA, stop the task by running `stop-task` and then restart the task by running `start-task`.
         - For DM 1.0.0 GA or later versions, an automatic retry mechanism for this type of error is added.
 See [#265](https://github.com/pingcap/dm/pull/265).

 - 6.2.4 A replication task is interrupted with the `invalid connection` error.

-    - The `invalid connection` error indicates that an anomaly has occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart, TiKV busy and so on), and that a part of the data for the current request has been sent to TiDB.
+    - The `invalid connection` error indicates that an anomaly has occurred in the connection between DM and the downstream TiDB database (such as network failure, TiDB restart and TiKV busy), and that a part of the data for the current request has been sent to TiDB.
 Because DM has the feature of concurrently replicating data to the downstream in replication tasks, several errors might occur when a task is interrupted.
 You can check these errors by running `query-status` or `query-error`.

         - If only the `invalid connection` error occurs during the incremental replication process, DM retries the task automatically.
         - If DM does not retry or fails to retry automatically because of version problems (automatic retry is introduced in v1.0.0-rc.1), use `stop-task` to stop the task and then use `start-task` to restart the task.